Selection, Placement, Installation - FAQs

 Planning for Life Safety

 There are three main reasons that most businesses cite for purchasing and installing emergency egress lighting and signs: 1) To meet local fire and building code standards; 2) To meet other pertinent State and Federal standards; and, 3) To meet applicable insurance company requirements.
-There is really only one important reason that everyone should remember about installing and operating emergency lighting and exit signs:
+However, there is really only one important reason that everyone should remember about installing and operating emergency lighting and exit signs:

 The selection and installion of an exit sign or emergency light will not prevent the start of a fire, or mitigate it's outcome.
 It will have no effect on the amount of property damage that may be caused by that fire.
 However, it is vitally important that when evaluating the use and installation of exit signs, emergency lights, egress signs, and photoluminescent markings, the installer or architect recognizes that this equipment is present for the preservation of human life, not property.